-Our corporate headquarters are located in a facility in Denver, Colorado, consisting of approximately 3,900 square feet of office space under a lease that expires in September 2015.
+Our corporate headquarters are located in a facility in Denver, Colorado, consisting of approximately 3,900 square feet of office space under a lease that expires in August 2017.
 This facility accommodates our academic operations.
-Our executive offices are in New York City where we lease approximately 2,000 square feet under a month-to-month sublease.
-We operate an enrollment center in Scottsdale, Arizona where we lease approximately 2,600 square feet under a three-year term that expires in January 2016.
+Our executive offices are in New York City where we lease approximately 2,000 square feet under a lease that expires in December 2017.
+We operate an enrollment center in Phoenix, Arizona where we lease approximately 2,600 square feet under a three-year term that expires in May 2021.
+We lease office space for our developers in Dieppe, NB, Canada under a one year agreement that commenced January 1, 2016.
 We believe that our existing facilities are suitable and adequate and that we have sufficient capacity to meet our current anticipated needs.